 “Keep in mind property taxes and insurance have a tendency of going up every year,” Castellanos says.
 “Even if you can afford it now, ask yourself if you’ll be able to afford the increased costs later.”

 Even though it’s your first home, you must think of it as a long-term commitment, says Ed Conarchy, a mortgage planner and investment adviser at Cherry Creek Mortgage in Gurnee, Illinois.

-“If you have to switch jobs in a year or two, and may have to move for the job, you should think twice,” says Conarchy.
-“Ideally, you should picture yourself living in that house for 5 to 7 years.”
+“If you have to switch jobs in a year or two, and may have to move for the job, you should think twice,” Conarchy says.
+“Ideally, you should picture yourself living in that house for five to seven years.”

 2 of 6